 - Set yourself a limit and stop once you've reached it.

 - Switch to light beer, dilute spirits with extra mixer and ice, or have a spritzer or shandy (wine or beer mixed with soda or mineral water).

 - Wait until your glass is empty before topping it up to keep count of your drinks.

 - Have a few alcohol-free days each week.

 - Eat while you drink to slow your drinking pace and fill yourself up.

 - Offer to be the designated driver so that you limit your alcohol intake or don't drink.

-- Eating a variety of fruit, vegetables, wholegrain breads, cereals, pasta, rice and other foods low in saturated fat, salt and sugar helps to maintain a healthy body weight.
+- Eating a variety of vegetables, fruit, wholegrain breads, cereals, pasta, rice and other foods low in fat, salt and sugar helps to maintain a healthy body weight.

 - Quitting smoking can have a significantly positive impact on your survival.
 There is no safe level of smoking.
 Support is available to help you quit.

 - Alcohol is a known risk factor for cancer.
 Limiting or avoiding alcohol will reduce the risk of cancer and improve your general health and wellbeing.